Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 The order of toppings on a pizza can vary greatly depending on your personal preference, what you make, and where you’re making it.

-Having the cheese on top may cause you to overcook the cheese, and will curdle and become less pungent, making it difficult to cut and ruining the appearance of the toppings.
+Having the cheese on top may cause you to overcook it.
+The cheese will curdle and become less pungent, making it difficult to cut and ruining the appearance of the toppings.

 Furthermore, baking the pizza dough before placing the toppings will save time.

-As a result, they are the perfect topping for a delicious pizza.
-In addition, you can use the vegetables that you like and put them on top of the pizza as well.
+Consequently, they are the perfect topping for a delicious pizza.
+You can also use the vegetables that you like and put them on top of the pizza.

 You can layer the vegetables on top of the pizza for a more flavorful dish.